 Is the O-1 Visa Better Than the H-1B?

 In contrast, if you have a bachelor’s degree and a job offer in a specialty field, the H-1B is the standard route.
+Now that the H-1B lottery is wage-based, your odds of selection are much more predictable than before.
+Furthermore, if the employer begins the green card process on your behalf, unlimited extensions are available past the standard six-year limit.

 Key O-1 Vs H-1B Differences Explained

-The O-1 visa has much more difficult eligibility criteria than the H-1B.
-According to USCIS, they only approve candidates with “sustained national or international acclaim” – those among the “small percentage who have risen to the very top of the field.”
-Only a few people in their fields can meet the evidentiary criteria of the O-1 category, making this option unfeasible for many foreign nationals.
-Nonetheless, many people are surprised to discover they have the proper qualifications gained naturally through their work and education.
+The O-1 visa has much more difficult eligibility criteria relative to the H-1B.
+According to USCIS, they only approve O-1 visa candidates with “sustained national or international acclaim” – those among the “small percentage who have risen to the very top of the field.”

 Visa Cap & Processing Times